Anime / Galaxy Angel Rune

 - Character Exaggeration: Done in an attempt to mimic the original series, but can feel forced at times.

-- Combining Mecha: Nano-Nano takes this Up to Eleven in episode 7.
+- Combining Mecha: Nano-Nano takes this Up to 11 in episode 7.
 The girls' ships become this in the final episode for no reason at all except Rule of Cool.

 - Conspicuous CG: The Emblem Frames used by the girls.

-- Continuity Nod: In episode 7's Where Are They Now Montages of the Moon Angels, Ranpha and Forte keep their less-revealing uniforms from the later seasons of the original series.
+- Continuity Nod: In episode 7's Where Are They Now Montages of the Moon Angels, Ranpha and Forte keep their less-revealing uniforms from the later seasons of the original series, due to Rune also airing on TV Tokyo. note

 - Cool Ship (The Emblem Frames employed by the girls, and their mothership, the Luxiole.)